2022–23 South Carolina Gamecocks women's basketball team

-The 2022–23 South Carolina Gamecocks women's basketball team represents the University of South Carolina during the 2022–23 NCAA Division I women's basketball season.
-The Gamecocks, led by fifteenth-year head coach Dawn Staley, play their home games at Colonial Life Arena and compete as members of the Southeastern Conference (SEC).
+The 2022–23 South Carolina Gamecocks women's basketball team represented the University of South Carolina during the 2022–23 NCAA Division I women's basketball season.
+The Gamecocks, led by 15th-year head coach Dawn Staley, played their home games at Colonial Life Arena and competed as members of the Southeastern Conference (SEC).

 Previous season

 The Gamecocks finished the season with a 35–2 overall record and a 15–1 record in conference play.
 The Gamecocks lost the SEC Tournament.
-They therefore received an at-large bid to the 2022 NCAA Division I Women's Basketball Tournament, where they reached the national championship, defeating UConn 64–59.
+They therefore received an at-large bid to the 2022 NCAA Division I Women's Basketball Tournament, where they reached the national championship, defeating UConn 64–49.

 Offseason

 2022 recruiting class

 The Gamecocks signed the #6 class for 2022 according to ESPN.

 Chloe Kitts reclassified to the class of 2022.

 Incoming transfers

 Preseason

 Hall of Fame coach Dawn Staley enters her fifteenth year at South Carolina, fresh off winning her 2nd national championship in the 2022 Women's Final Four winning all six games as head coach of South Carolina.